THE FOUNDER OF DIVINE INDWELLING

 This sentence was Swaady's earliest formation in peacemaking, repeated until it became a way of seeing the world.

-~30 YEARS OF FORMATION
+ALMOST 30 YEARS OF FORMATION

 Learned from within,